sarat1kyan/unDEL/README.md

     Running in verbose mode to show more detailed information about the recovery process e.t.c

-Overall, the script provides a flexible and powerful tool for recovering deleted files on your system.
+The script provides a flexible and powerful tool for recovering deleted files on your system.
     Recover files from a disk image
     Recover files from a remote server
     Preview the contents of the recovered file in the console before saving